Determining if You Qualify for 9/11 Funds or Healthcare

-Many people who lived, worked, or attended school in the vicinity of the World Trade Center in the year following the attacks of September 11th knew, back in 2001 or 2002, that the dust, fumes, smoke and stress had negatively affected their health.
+Many people who lived, worked, or attended school in the vicinity of the World Trade Center in the year following the attacks of September 11th knew, back in 2001 or 2002, that the dust, fumes, smoke and stress had affected their health negatively.
 New asthma diagnoses spiked as did other types of lung and respiratory disease.
 For some people, more insidious health effects did not become apparent until years later — cancer, in particular, may go a long time without discovery.

-But even if you did not register for the WTC Health Program when it first became available, or if you did not qualify for 9/11 Victim Compensation Fund (VCF) when the first fund opened, you may still qualify for those benefits today.
+However even if you did not register for the WTC Health Program when it first became available, or if you did not qualify for 9/11 Victim Compensation Fund (VCF) when the first fund opened, you may still qualify for those benefits today.
 The test for eligibility for both programs rests on when you were exposed to the crash sites or crash site debris as well as whether and what kind of physical or mental injury you suffered.

 To receive compensation from the September 11th Victim Compensation fund, you must show that you were present at one of the crash sites at the time of the crashes in their immediate aftermath.
 The law reopening the VCF defines immediate aftermath as ending on May 30, 2002.
 Then, you must show that you suffer one of the covered conditions.
 These include:

 - Gastro-esophageal reflux disorder (GERD)